 - a.
-MDEPs QDPC and QCYS are primarily executed through the UFM process (as NonPay).
+MDEPs QDPC and QCYS are primarily executed through the UFM process (as Non-Pay).
 UFM allows APF to be executed under NAF rules and procedures.
 UFM programs do not include Army Lodging, Army Community Services, Civilian Welfare, post restaurant and supplemental mission activities (i.e., museums). - b.
-UFM is designed to facilitate the procurement of property and services for

-FMWR, the management of employees used to carry out the program, and financial reporting and management.
+UFM is designed to facilitate the procurement of property and services for FMWR, the management of employees used to carry out the program, and financial reporting and management.
 Once APFs are distributed, they are considered NAF for execution under the NAF processes.
 However, all APF authorization rules remain in effect; in other words, funds that become NAF via UFM cannot be spent for goods and services that are not authorized APF (i.e., merchandise for resale).

 - c.
-There will be no migration of APF funding into or out of Family and MWR Program MDEPs (QACS, QCYS and QDPC) as these programs remain fenced in FY20. - d.
 The Army Banking and Investment Fund (ABIF) serves as the conduit for transferring the APF to the appropriate NAF accounts based on a Central Memorandum of Agreement (MOA) between HQ IMCOM and the Army Banking and Investment Fund.
-APF will flow from HQ IMCOM to the ABIF for distribution to regions/ISDs and garrisons as specified in the MOA. - e.
+APF will flow from HQ IMCOM to the ABIF for distribution to regions/ISDs and garrisons as specified in the MOA. - d.
 Local UFM MOA using IMCOM APF funding sources to fund FMWR baseline services normally funded in MDEPs QCYS and QDPC will be submitted for IMCOM G8 approval prior to execution.
 MOAs that support self-service initiatives (such as custodial or grounds maintenance work provided by FMWR for FMWR but funded by DPW) may be approved and executed locally.
 The support MOA must demonstrate a mutual cost benefit.
 The same technical steps will be employed locally as are used for central transfer of funds.
 Garrisons will not create an unfinanced requirement on the APF side to support a requirement on the NAF side.

-- f.
+- e.
 The direct APF payroll will not be included in the Central UFM MOA.
 These funds will be provided directly to the garrison RMs by IMCOM G8.
-The APF authorized NAFI payroll will be funded via the UFM process. - g.
+The APF authorized NAFI payroll will be funded via the UFM process. - f.
 Indirect APF support (i.e. utilities, SRM, communications) will be provided to FMWR programs in a manner consistent with services provided to other garrison activities, within the authorizations outlined in AR 215-1.
-There is no change to APF accounting and reporting procedures in providing indirect APF support to FMWR activities. - h.
+There is no change to APF accounting and reporting procedures in providing indirect APF support to FMWR activities. - g.
 Per the Command, Control, Communications, Computers, and Information Management (C4IM) Service List Mission Funded (MF) services (i.e. copiers, printers, acquisition and replacement of computers, cell phones to include Blackberries and smart phones, etc.) provided by the NEC/DOIM are considered reimbursable (i.e. cost back to the end user).
 Army activities will reimburse the NEC/DOIM for "Mission Funded" services unless the NEC/DOIM determines that the NEC/DOIM operations cannot reasonably provide the required services.
 Such APF expenses may be funded with NAF received and accounted for thru the UFM process (per AR 215-1).
 NEC/DOIMs will provide "Baseline" IT services to Army activities on a non-reimbursable basis.
-Army activities and the NEC/DOIM will enter into support agreements for "Mission Funded" Services.
+Army activities and the NEC/DOIM will enter into support agreements for "Mission Funded" Services. - h.

-i.
 OCO requirements for FMWR activities will be submitted through FMWR channels for funding.

 G9 MDEP POC: Sonia Daugherty, sonia.daugherty.naf@mail.mil, 210-466-1370.
-G8 MDEP Analyst: Ella N Samuels, ella.n.samuels.civ@mail.mil, 210-466-2000
+G8 MDEP Analyst: Carol Ferguson, carol.d.ferguson4.civ@mail.mil, 210-466-0772 a.
+IMETS is the primary resource tool for garrison FMWR manpower and serves as the NAF Personnel Requirement Document (PRD) for IMCOM garrisons.
+As such garrison